thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 -rw-r--r--   1 ryansobol  staff   858K Aug  4 15:32 vendor.js.map
 ```

 Most the files should look familiar with the exception of a handful of source map files that end in `.map` file extension.
 A **source map** is a file that tells a browser how to debug transpiled and optimized JavaScript code.
-We'll take a look at source maps later.
+You'll see what that means in a moment.

 Open the application in your default browser.